jframos/fiware-paas/doc/admin_guide.rst

 Configuring the PaaS Manager as service
 ---------------------------------------
-Once we have isntalled and configure the paas manager, the next step is to configure it as a service.
+Once we have installed and configured the paas manager, the next step is to configure it as a service.
 To do that just create a file in /etc/init.d/fiware-paas with the following content

 .. code::